Lost-Outpost/sovngarde/CONFIGURATION.md

 ![Perf Options 2](https://raw.githubusercontent.com/Guitarninja2/septimus/main/images/perf_options2.png)
 ![Perf Options 3](https://raw.githubusercontent.com/Guitarninja2/septimus/main/images/perf_options3.png)
 - Double click on `SSE Display Tweaks - Septimus Settings` under `Essentials` and set the resolution to match your monitor resolution and remove the # at the beginning of the line

-**NOTE: I cannot provide support for a game which has been tweaked for performance due to the high possibility of user error here.
-If you have attempted the performance guide and are having issues with it I cannot help, sorry.**